sir-omoreno/perfume_designer_app/README.md

 #### Setup Instructions

-Create a new conda environment with python version 3.7 Use pip install -r requirements.txt
+1. Create a new conda environment with python version 3.7
+2. Use pip install -r requirements.txt
+3. Webscraping: **NOTE:** The followings files were involved in web-scraping or used to create json files that were imported into the Mongo DB and DO NOT need to be run:
+4. Run https://github.com/sir-omoreno/final-project/blob/main/mongo_db/mongo_db_creation.ipynb to create the MongoDB collection.
+5. Run https://github.com/sir-omoreno/final-project/blob/main/ML/Perfume_ML_Gender.ipynb which creates the perfume_features and note_features collections and creates the machine learning model (gender_perfume_model.sav)
+6. Run https://github.com/sir-omoreno/final-project/blob/main/webapp/app.py in your new conda environment to open the flask web application.

 ## Lessons Learned

 We had initially planned to create a machine learning model that would predict the popularity of the perfume based on the perfume features.
 However, this model returns negative R2 scores indicating that the model was just not a bad but extremely terrible fit for the data.
+Had we been able to scrape more perfumes and tune our model, we may have had better results.

 ## Inspiration
 Inspired by Rutgers Data Visulization Bootcamp & smelly people everywhere!